nanoporetech/dorado/README.md

 If it is also your intention to demultiplex the data, then it is recommended that you demultiplex before trimming any adapters and primers, as trimming adapters and primers first may interfere with correct barcode classification.

+The output of `dorado trim` will always be unaligned records, regardless of whether the input is aligned/sorted or not.

 #### Custom Primer Trimming

 The software automatically searches for primer sequences used in ONT kits.
 However, you can specify an alternative set of primer sequences to search for when trimming either in-line with basecalling, or in combination with the `--trim` option.
 In both cases this is accomplished using the `--primer-sequences` command line option, followed by the full path and filename of a fasta file containing the primer sequences you want to search for.
 The record names of the sequences do not matter.
 Note that if you use this option the normal primer sequences built-in to the dorado software will not be searched for.